-The Finnish Expatriate Parliament (FEP) was established in 1997 as a (1) cooperative forum of expatriate and other Finnish organisations abroad, to decide jointly about matters important to them.
+The Finnish Expatriate Parliament is a (1) cooperative forum of expatriate and other Finnish organisations abroad, to decide jointly about matters important to them.
 Activities are primarily focused on decision-makers in Finland, whom the parliament informs about conditions and views of Finns abroad.
-The FEP offers expatriate Finnish and other Finnish organisations abroad a (2) discussion and information channel, both towards Finns abroad as well as towards Finland.
-As an (3) opinion maker, the FEP sees to that adopted resolutions are passed on to decision-makers.
-This way Finnish officials, legislators and other societal parties can better observe the views and proposed improvements of Finns abroad.
+The FEP offers to Finnish organisations abroad a (2) discussion and information channel, both towards Finns abroad as well as towards Finland.
+The FEP is an (3) opinion maker whose adopted resolutions are passed on to Finnish officials, legislators and other societal parties, allowing to better observe improvements proposed by Finns abroad.

-IMPORTANT NOTICE (19.3.2020): The board of Finland Society decided on March 18th that due to the COVID-19 situation the Finnish Expatriate Parliament 10th Session in Helsinki at Finlandia Hall on June 11. – 12., 2020 will be postponed to year 2021.
-The new Session date will be announced soon.
-We thank all active Finnish organizations abroad which already registered and submitted initiatives to the Session.
-Submitted initiatives remain valid to the postponed 10th Session.
-Registration fees have been returned.
-New Session invitations will be sent to all FEP organisations six months before the Session.
-Prior to that, all will be sent more information about the postponed Session.
+The Finland Society board decided on March 18th that due to the COVID-19 situation the Finnish Expatriate Parliament 10th Session in Helsinki at Finlandia Hall in June 2020 will be postponed to year 2021.
+The new date is Thu-Fri 10.-11.6.2021.
+New Session invitations will be mailed to all FEP organisations by 9.12.2020.
 Enquiries: email@example.com

-THANK YOU!
-Despite of the uncertain world situation 141 Finnish organisations abroad registered by the deadline date 11.3. to the 10th Session.
-Initiatives received for the Session’s processing are being registered to the Received initiatives list and remain valid to the postponed Session.
-Rescheduling allows organisations to complete their submitted Initiatives, if necessary.
-FEP By-laws allow submission of initiatives until three months before the Session.
-The possibility of Session participation raised the number of Finnish organisations which ratified FEP By-laws to 544, in 37 countries.
+Thank you to all Finnish organisations abroad for registering to the 10th Session and for submitting initiatives to it!
+Altogether 141 Finnish organisations abroad registered by the deadline date 11.3. and 69 initiatives were received.
+Submitted initiatives remain valid to the postponed 10.
+Session.
+Rescheduling allows to make initiatives until three months before the Session.
+The possibility of Session participation raised the number of FEP organisations to 544, in 37 countries.

-CURRENT NEWS: Finland Society announcement (18.3.2020): Finnish citizens living abroad should not attempt to return in Finland!
-To prevent spread of the COVID-19 virus, Finland Society staff work presently long-distance from home.
-Meetings and visits to our must be agreed in advance.
-Our office at Mariankatu is open on weekdays 9am – 3pm.
+PREVENTING SPREAD OF COVID-19 VIRUS: Finnish citizens living abroad should not attempt to return in Finland, announced Finland Society (18.3.2020).
+Finland Society staff work presently long-distance from home.
+Meetings and visits to our office at Mariankatu must be agreed in advance.
+Our office is open on weekdays 9am – 3pm.
 Please contact directly the person you wish to reach: our staff contact details.